armindaestrada/REU-2021/options/dockers_installations.rst

     sudo apt-get update
     sudo apt-get install docker-ce docker-ce-cli containerd.io

 Add your username to a docker group and add the user to the docker group.
-This will be needed in order to run ::Dockers without having to type ::sudo every time at the beginning of a command.
+This will be needed in order to run ``Dockers`` without having to type ``sudo`` every time at the beginning of a command.
 ::
     sudo groupadd docker
     sudo usermod -aG docker $USER